 Our Smart DNS service comes with a huge list of pre-unblocked websites which you can instant access to.

 Don’t worry – you don’t need to choose a subscription right away.
-Feel free to test-drive our service for free for 24 hours first to make sure it meets all your needs.
+Feel free to test-drive our service for free first to make sure it meets all your needs.

 Oh, and we should also mention that we’ll have your back with a 30-day money-back guarantee once you become a CactusVPN user too.